NimbleBoxAI/box_of_ai_tools/Text_Recognition/charnet/README.md

 ### Original Project [Repository](https://github.com/MalongTech/research-charnet)

-This is a modified readme of original project
+This is a modified readme of the original project
 # Convolutional Character Networks

 This project hosts the testing code for CharNet, described in our paper: